 - ✓ Classrooms are not public spaces.
 When you pay tuition you become temporarily entitled to a private audience with me, your Professor.
 That audience occurs in a classroom only because my office isn't big enough.
 Therefore, please behave in my class as you would if you came to my office for the same instruction.
 You are free throughout the semester to (strongly!) disagree with me and your fellow students on the condition that you do so with civility and an appropriate degree of respect.
-Guests may be welcome, provided you confirm their attendance with me first and they too agree to respect the culture of our unique intellectual exchange. - ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
-I like to use Moodle and/or e-mail to remind students of upcoming topics and readings.
-E-mail, Moodle, and/or twitter may be used to notify you of cancelled classes or other important and immediate details relating to the course. - ✓ Use recording devices, head phones, and all other non-essential technology is prohibited unless a Learning Services contract is provided. - ✓ Text messaging during class is prohibited.
-Please, put cell phones away during class. - ✓ Lap top computers, I-pads, tablets, etc., are prohibited from general use during class.
-Exceptions may be made on an individual basis.
-Students wanting to use lap tops in class must discuss this with me personally.
-Lap tops used for purposes unrelated to taking lecture notes are prohibited.
-Repeat offenders may be asked to leave the class.
+Due to Covid-19 protocols, guests are not welcome in class this semester. - ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
+I like to use Moodle and/or e-mail to remind students of upcoming topics and readings, or to pose questions in light of readings or lecture topics.
+E-mail and Moodle may be used to notify you of cancelled classes or other important and immediate details relating to the course. - ✓ Please, put cell phones away during class.
+Please try to avoid cell use (text messaging) during class